shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ## Lab 03 Submissions

 All labs are due at 11:59pm the Friday following lab.
 For this lab you must complete the Google Survey (Exercises 1 and 2) and submit your solutions for Exercise 3, 4, and 5 to [INGInious](https://inginious.csuchico.edu/).
-If you are not able to complete all the exercises, turn in your partial work for partial credit.
+If you are not able to complete all the exercises, turn in your partial work for partial credit, or submit later for late credit.

 [Top of the Page](#lab-3)